ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/cloud-run/0003_stress-test-january-2022.md

 # Stress Test Phase 3 January 2022

-Following successful Phase 2 Performance testing we need to run a stress test to the point of failure at 50 instances.
+Following successful Phase 2 Performance testing we need to run a stress test to identify the point of failure at 50 runner instances.

 ## Runner settings